rug-cit-hpc/league-of-robots/README.md

  * [Spacewalk](https://spacewalkproject.github.io/index.html) to create freezes of Linux distros.
  * [CentOS 7](https://www.centos.org/) as OS for the virtual machines.
  * [Slurm](https://slurm.schedmd.com/) as workload/resource manager to orchestrate jobs.

+#### Protected branches
+The master and develop branches of this repo are protected; updates can only be merged into these branches using reviewed pull requests.

 ## Clusters